LSSTDESC/descqa/README.md

 - `master.py`: the master script to start a test run
 - `run_master.sh`: a convenient shell script to set enviornment variables/paths before running `master.py`
-- `config_catalog.py`: config file to set up catalogs (to specify catalog files and readers)
-- `config_validation.py`: config file to set up validation tests (to specify test classes and arguments)
 - `archiver.py`: to clean up (archive) the output directory
-- `reader/`: directory that hosts all the reader classes
+- `validation_configs/`: directory that hosts all validation test config YAML files
 - `validation_code/`: directory that hosts all the validation test classes and relevent utilities
 - `validation_data/`: directory that hosts small data files that validation tests need
 - `www/`: directory that hosts the web interface